Balanset-1A Field Rotor Balancing Guide | Theory & Practice Balanset-1A Field Rotor Balancing Guide | Theory & Practice

 where M is the rotor mass, kg.
 The unit of measurement for Uper is g·mm.

-For example, for an electric motor rotor with a mass of 5 kg, operating at 3000 rpm with quality grade G2.5, the calculation would be:
+Example: For an electric motor rotor with a mass of 5 kg, operating at 3000 rpm with quality grade G2.5:

 This means that after balancing, the residual unbalance should not exceed 39.8 g·mm.